bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_var.md

 <table><tbody><tr class="odd"><td>std::string <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_var#a835b1e5a601d6e5ceb9a7d1b5fb7a66f" class="el">pp::Var::DebugString</a></td><td>(</td><td></td><td>)</td><td>const</td></tr></tbody></table>

-<a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_var#a835b1e5a601d6e5ceb9a7d1b5fb7a66f" class="el" title="DebugString() returns a short description &quot;Var&lt;X&gt;&quot; that can be used for logging, where &quot;X&quot; is the und...">DebugString()</a> returns a short description "Var&lt;X&gt;" that can be used for logging, where "X" is the underlying scalar or "UNDEFINED" or "OBJ" as it does not call into the browser to get the object description.
+<a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_var#a835b1e5a601d6e5ceb9a7d1b5fb7a66f" class="el" title="DebugString() returns a short description &quot;Var&lt;X&gt;&quot; that can be used for logging, where &quot;X&quot; is the und...">DebugString()</a> returns a short description “Var&lt;X&gt;” that can be used for logging, where “X” is the underlying scalar or “UNDEFINED” or “OBJ” as it does not call into the browser to get the object description.

 **Returns:**
 A string displaying the value of this `Var`.
 This function is used for debugging.